amjadkfp/ai-security-rag-redteam/docs/01-architecture.md

 ## Overview

 The target system is the **Tyndex Lab AI Student & IT Assistant** — a RAG-based chatbot for a fictional AI/cybersecurity education organization, "Tyndex Lab."
 The assistant answers questions from students, instructors, and staff using an internal knowledge base of 18 fictional policy documents (enrollment, refunds, code of conduct, IT security, HR policies, technical support, etc.).

 This system is intentionally simple: no authentication, no role-based access control, and no output filtering.
-That's by design — Phase 1 builds a realistic-but-vulnerable baseline, so that Phases 2-3 can demonstrate real weaknesses, and Phase 4 can show how each one gets fixed.
+That's by design — Phase 1 builds a realistic-but vulnerable baseline, so that Phases 2-3 can demonstrate real weaknesses, and Phase 4 can show how each one gets fixed.

 ## Data flow

 1. User submits a question (via terminal chat loop)
 2. Question is embedded using `all-MiniLM-L6-v2` (sentence-transformers)
 3. ChromaDB performs a similarity search and returns the top 3 most relevant documents from the knowledge base
 4. Retrieved documents + system prompt + user question are assembled into a single prompt
 5. Prompt is sent to Groq's `openai/gpt-oss-20b` model
 6. Model's response is returned to the user, along with which source documents were retrieved

 ## Diagram